torvalds/linux/Documentation/RCU/rcuref.rst

 a given object will succeed in obtaining a reference to that object, even given a concurrent invocation of delete() for that same object.
-Similarly, a clear advantage of both listings B and C over listing A is that a call to delete() is not delayed even if there are an arbitrarily large number of calls to search_and_reference() searching for the same object that delete() was invoked on.
-Instead, all that is delayed is the eventual invocation of kfree(), which is usually not a problem on modern computer systems, even the small ones.
+Similarly, a clear advantage of both listings B and C over listing A is that a call to delete() is analt delayed even if there are an arbitrarily large number of calls to search_and_reference() searching for the same object that delete() was invoked on.
+Instead, all that is delayed is the eventual invocation of kfree(), which is usually analt a problem on modern computer systems, even the small ones.

 In cases where delete() can sleep, synchronize_rcu() can be called from